CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 * **Player-Led Interactions:** Allow the players to take the lead in their interactions with the NPCs.
 This empowers them to shape the conversation and ask questions, promoting their engagement in the story.
 * **Keep things moving:** It's important to note that the characters should have no reason to engage in combat with ordinary townsfolk.
 As a result, there's no need to provide game statistics for them.
 In the rare event that statistics become necessary, the commoner stat block can represent an adult NPC of any race.

-## **Description of Phandalin**
+## **Description of Tuntin**

-Phandalin is a small town, which means the characters can explore various locations and interact with different NPCs throughout a single day.
+Tuntin is a small town, which means the characters can explore various locations and interact with different NPCs throughout a single day.
 If the players decide to split up their characters, they can cover more ground, but you'll need to take turns managing interactions for each player.
 It's important to be aware that splitting the party can increase the potential danger of the "Redbrand Ruffians" encounter.

 The subsequent sections provide specific details about various locations within the town.

 ### Stonehill Inn

 ```
-At the heart of Phandalin stands a recently constructed roadhouse made of fieldstone and rough-hewn timbers.
+At the heart of Tuntin stands a recently constructed roadhouse made of fieldstone and rough-hewn timbers.
 Inside, the common room buzzes with locals enjoying mugs of ale or cider, their curious eyes following your arrival.
 ```

-This unassuming inn provides six rooms for rent, with one already occupied by Sildar Hallwinter.
+This unassuming inn provides six rooms for rent, with one already occupied by Ulfric Brimward.
 If the characters opt to stay at the Stonehill Inn, you can reference the "Food, Drink, and Lodging" section in the rulebook for pricing.
 Alternatively, they could camp outside of town or attempt to secure lodgings with farmers like Daran Edermath or Qelline Alderleaf.

 The innkeeper is a friendly, short young human named Toblen Stonehill.
-Originally from the town of Triboar to the east, he came to Phandalin seeking mining opportunities.
+Originally from the town of Triboar to the east, he came to Tuntin seeking mining opportunities.
 However, he soon discovered his true calling was innkeeping.
 Toblen holds mixed feelings about the Redbrands' reign of terror in the town and the lack of action from the townmaster, Harbin Wester.
 Despite his concerns, he refrains from stirring up trouble to protect his wife and children from potential Redbrand retaliation.

 **Rumors at Stonehill Inn.** In the common room of the inn, characters can gather several useful leads by mingling with the townspeople and striking up conversations.
 The rumors circulating within the Stonehill Inn include:

 * Narth, an elderly farmer, shares that "Sister Garaele, the overseer of the Shrine of Luck, recently returned to town, injured and fatigued."
 * Elsa, a talkative barmaid, reveals that "Daran Edermath, the orchard keeper, is a former adventurer."
-* Lanar, a miner, reports that "Ore raiders have been sighted at the east end of Triboar Trail, and the town master is searching for someone to handle the situation."
+* Lanar, a miner, reports that "Ore raiders have been sighted at the east end of Trident Trail, and the town master is searching for someone to handle the situation."
 * Trilena, the innkeeper's wife, discloses the tragic story of Thel Dendrar, a local woodcarver who confronted the Redbrands and was subsequently murdered.
 She also reveals that Thel's family has gone missing.
 Unbeknownst to Trilena and the townsfolk, the Redbrands have taken Thel's wife and children to their hidden hideout.
 * Pip, Toblen's young son, recounts Carp, Qelline Alderleaf's son, who discovered a secret tunnel in the woods, barely escaping the Redbrands' pursuit.
-* Freda, a weaver, mentions that the Redbrands harass all the businesses in town, except for the Phandalin Miner's Exchange, as they don't want to provoke Halia Thornton, who runs it.
+* Freda, a weaver, mentions that the Redbrands harass all the businesses in town, except for the Tuntin Miner's Exchange, as they don't want to provoke Halia Thornton, who runs it.

-These rumors serve as valuable clues, guiding the characters toward various adventure opportunities in Phandalin.
+These rumors serve as valuable clues, guiding the characters toward various adventure opportunities in Tuntin.
 Furthermore, any of the inn's patrons can inform the characters that the Redbrands frequent the Sleeping Giant tap house on the town's eastern end, emphasizing the danger posed by these ruffians.

-### **Barthen's Provisions**
+### **Barton's Provisions**

-Barthen's Provisions is the largest trading post in Phandalin.
+Barton's Provisions is the largest trading post in Tuntin.
 Its shelves are stocked with a wide range of everyday goods and supplies, including backpacks, bedrolls, rope, and rations.
 The store is open from sunrise to sunset and does not carry weapons or armor, but adventurers can find other essential gear here, provided the items cost less than 25 gp.
 When it comes to pricing, you can refer to the "Adventuring Gear" section in the rulebook.

-The shop's proprietor is Elmar Barthen, a kind and slim human male shopkeeper who is around fifty years old.
-He employs two young clerks, Ander and Thistle, who assist with loading and unloading wagons and attending to customers when Barthen is absent.
+The shop's proprietor is Elmar Barton, a kind and slim human male shopkeeper who is around fifty years old.
+He employs two young clerks, Ander and Thistle, who assist with loading and unloading wagons and attending to customers when Barton is absent.

-**Delivering the Supplies.** If the characters initiated the adventure with the "Meet Me in Phandalin" hook, their task is to deliver a wagon filled with supplies to Barthen's.
-Upon arrival, Barthen pays the agreed-upon amount of 10 gp to each character and takes possession of the wagon and its supplies.
-Informed of Gundren Rockseeker's abduction, Barthen is deeply saddened and encourages the party to rescue the dwarf.
-He views Gundren as a friend and was enthusiastic about the prospect of uncovering the lost mine mentioned in the introduction.
-If the characters haven't already learned about the mine from Sildar Hallwinter, a character who passes a DC 15 Intelligence (History) check can provide information found in the first two paragraphs of the "Background" section.
+**Delivering the Supplies.** If the characters initiated the adventure with the "Meet Me in Tuntin" hook, their task is to deliver a wagon filled with supplies to Barton's.
+Upon arrival, Barton pays the agreed-upon amount of 10 gp to each character and takes possession of the wagon and its supplies.
+Informed of Burrowbard Stoneseeker's abduction, Barton is deeply saddened and encourages the party to rescue the molekin.
+He views Burrowbard as a friend and was enthusiastic about the prospect of uncovering the lost mine mentioned in the introduction.
+If the characters haven't already learned about the mine from Ulfric Brimward, a character who passes a DC 15 Intelligence (History) check can provide information found in the first two paragraphs of the "Background" section.

-Additionally, Barthen mentions that two more Rockseeker brothers, Nundro and Tharden, have been camping outside of town.
+Additionally, Barton mentions that two more Stoneseeker brothers, Nundro and Tharden, have been camping outside of town.
 However, he hasn't seen them in the past ten days and anticipates their return to resupply at any moment.
-Unbeknownst to Barthen, Tharden has passed away, and Nundro is held captive within the mine.
+Unbeknownst to Barton, Tharden has passed away, and Nundro is held captive within the mine.

-**Barthen's News.** If the characters inquire about the state of business in Phandalin, Barthen mentions that the Redbrands are making life difficult for everyone.
+**Barton's News.** If the characters inquire about the state of business in Tuntin, Barton mentions that the Redbrands are making life difficult for everyone.
 They are extorting local businesses and defying the authority of the townmaster.
 If the characters express a desire to take action, he informs them that the Redbrands are regular patrons at the Sleeping Giant tap house.

 ### Edermath Orchard

 Daran Edermath, a retired adventurer, resides in a charming cottage adjacent to an apple orchard.
 He is a robust half-elf, over a century old with striking silver hair.
 Daran served as a marshal and herald in the lands of the Dragon Coast, located far to the southeast.
-Upon retiring, he returned to the Neverwinter region, his place of origin.
+Upon retiring, he returned to the Reddwall region, his place of origin.

 Daran is a member of the Order of the Gauntlet, an organization dedicated to protecting others from the wrongdoings of evildoers.
 The Order is committed to maintaining vigilance, upholding justice, and ensuring retribution against those who seek to oppress or harm the innocent.
-Although he no longer actively serves the Order, Daran keeps a watchful eye on Phandalin's happenings.
+Although he no longer actively serves the Order, Daran keeps a watchful eye on Tuntin's happenings.
 He readily exchanges information with fellow adventurers, particularly those who embody these virtues.

 Daran expresses concern regarding the Redbrands and yearns for a group of adventurers to confront them.
 He believes it is time to challenge the Redbrands' leader, Glasstaff.
 Daran discloses to the characters that the Redbrands frequent the Sleeping Giant tap house but also reveals that their primary safe house is beneath Tresendar Manor on the town's eastern fringe.

-**Quest: Old Owl Trouble.** Daran has learned through the stories of prospectors in the hills northeast of Phandalin that someone is excavating the ruins known as Old Owl Well.
+**Quest: Old Owl Trouble.** Daran has learned through the stories of prospectors in the hills northeast of Tuntin that someone is excavating the ruins known as Old Owl Well.
 Even more disconcerting, several prospectors have reported being chased away by undead entities in the area.
-Daran urges the characters to visit the ruins, which are a couple of days' march to the northeast of Phandalin.
+Daran urges the characters to visit the ruins, which are a couple of days' march to the northeast of Tuntin.
 Their task is to determine who is behind this activity and their intentions.
 Daran's concern lies with the ruins, an ancient watchtower of the Netheril magical empire, and the potential danger dormant within.
 If the party decides to pursue this quest, consult the "Old Owl Well" section for further details.

 #### Joining the Order of the Gauntlet